livekit/livekit-docs/docs/references/client-sdks.md

 title: Client SDKs
 ---

 Client SDKs are used to add audio/video functionality to your apps.
-LiveKit provides official client SDKs for web, iOS, and Android.
+LiveKit provides official client SDKs for JavaScript, iOS (Swift), and Android (Kotlin).
+SDKs for React, React Native, Flutter, and Unity/C# are under development.

 ## Documentation